 Consideration of alternative sites?
-This is a redevelopment site, and it is not possible to accommodate the proposed on an alternative site in the borough.
-The site passes the Sequential Test as there alternative sites?
+This is a redevelopment site, and it is not possible to accommodate the proposed uses on an alternative site in the borough.
+The site passes the Sequential Test as there are no alternative sites for the proposed uses in this borough.
 A sequential approach should however be applied on the site, subject to other constraints (see below).
-A site-specific FRA will need to demonstrate that the development will be safe for lifetime taking account of the vulnerability of its users, without increasing flood ris elsewhere, and, where possible, will reduce flood risk overall.
-In addition, it shoul address the following: • Safe access/egress for all users • Sequential approach on site (e.g. locating more vulnerable uses on upper flooder in the sequential approach on site (e.g. locating more vulnerable uses on upper flooder in the sequential for green roof) • Greenfield runoff rates • Finished floor levels to meet requirements as set out in the SFRA, taking acceptable to the sequential floor levels from the sequential floor levels from the sequential floor k d cors etc) count of ment del re, ment
+Supporting information for site-specific FRA A site-specific FRA will need to demonstrate that the development will be safe for its lifetime taking account of the vulnerability of its users, without increasing flood risk elsewhere, and, where possible, will reduce flood risk overall.
+In addition, it should address the following: • Safe access/egress for all users • Sequential approach on site (e.g. locating more vulnerable uses on upper floors etc) • Application of SuDS hierarchy, including potential for green roof • Greenfield runoff rates • Finished floor levels to meet requirements as set out in the SFRA, taking account of TE2100 levels • Flood-resilient/-resistant construction • Flood Emergency Plan Developers should request and use site-specific modelled levels from the Environment Agency when undertaking the FRA.
+Developers should also note that breach model information is available for this site (please refer to the Council's SFRA).
+Therefore, developers should request and use site-specific modelled levels from the Environment Agency.
+Developers should also contact the Environment Agency to determine if and how the breach data should support a site-specific FRA.

 Site details

-Site Name, Address Mortlake and Bar nes Delivery Office e, 2-12 Mortlake H igh Street, Londor i, SW14 8JB
+Site Name, Address e, 2-12 Mortlake H igh Street, Londor i, SW14 8JB

 Existing Use Postal Sorting Of

-Proposed Use If the site is declared surplus to requirements, appropriate land uses include employment or other commercial and retail uses.
-Only if employment and other commercial or employment generating uses have been explored and options discounted in line with other policies in this Plan, would the provision of housing (including affordable housing) in upper floors as part of a mixed use scheme be considered as a potential redevelopment option.
+Proposed Use If the site is declared surplus to requirements, appropriate land uses inclusion or other commercial and retail uses.
+Only if employment and other commemployment generating uses have been explored and options discounted other policies in this Plan, would the provision of housing (including afford in upper floors as part of a mixed use scheme be considered as a potent redevelopment option.

 Site area 845 sqm

 Site map with flood zones

-Site area Site map with flood zones Site map w
+© Crown copyright.
+All rights reserved.
+10001944 © London Borough of Richmond upon Thames 3 5.4m Fundament of Funda

 Flood zones 0 0-25 25-50 50-75 75-100

-(in % of area) Flood Zone 2 √
+(in % of area) 33,73

-Flood Zone 3a →
+Flood Zone 2 √

-Flood Zone 3b ✓
+Flood Zone 3a ./ √

-Historic flood events
+Flood Zone 3b Historic flood events The Council is not aware of any historic flooding issues on this site.
+1

 Exception Test required Yes

-Key requirements for satisfying the Sequential Test The site is located surplus to require employment or of create an attractive Only if employment explored and optiprovision of hous ments by the Roya ther commercial ar we frontage to the land other commons discounted in ting (including affor ke Area of Mixed Ual Mail.
-The evider nd retail uses in thi High Street. nercial or employm line with other polidable housing) - in the be considered a nce suggests there is area.
-Such provi ment generating us cies in this Plan, w .e. more vulnerabl e is a need for a sion should es have been yould the e uses - in upper
+The site is located within the Mortlake Area of Mixed Use.
+As of 2016 Royal Mail has plans to relocate operations from this delivery office.
+However, if the site is declared surplus to requirements by the Royal Mail in the longer term, the evidence suggests there is a need for employment or other commercial and retail uses in this area.
+Such provision should create an attractive frontage to the High Street.
+Only if employment and other commercial or employment generating uses have been explored and options discounted in line with other policies in this Plan, would the provision of housing (including affordable housing) - i.e. more vulnerable uses - in under the site is located within the Mortlake Area of Mixed Use.
+As of 2016 Royal Mail has plans to relocate operations from this delivery office.
+However, if the site is declared surplus to requirements by the Royal Mail in the longer term, the evidence suggests there is a need for employment or other commercial and retail uses in this area.
+Such provision should create an attractive frontage to the High Street. e is declared ce suggests nis area.
+Such es have been vould the